Now in RealAudio and Windows Media!

 ''

-This broadcast of Rice Radio Reggae is available in its entirety in RealAudio.
-The "edu-tainment" special is hosted by DJ-RJ, an Austin, Texas Reggae musician, and by M.C.
-Gregory, author of the Bob Marley book, "ON RACIAL FRONTIERS".
+This broadcast of Rice Radio Reggae is available in its entirety in RealAudio and VLC Media.
+The "edu-tainment" special is hosted by DJ-RJ, a multifaceted Austin, Texas Reggae producer, and by Professor M.C.
+Gregory, author of the book, "ON RACIAL FRONTIERS, The New Culture of Frederick Douglass, Ralph Ellison, and Bob Marley".
 It takes us on a musical / historical journey toward a deeper appreciation of many aspects of Rasta Reggae.

 The show runs appoximately 80 minutes.